-- Assignment 1 is a piece of directed writing in response to a text or texts chosen by the teacher (or by the candidate, with the teacher's approval). - This assignment is assessed for both writing and reading skills. - Centers are advised to select text(s) of approximately two sides of A4 in total.
-Text(s) may consist of facts, opinions, and/or arguments which can be selected, analyzed, and evaluated by the candidate and can be integrated into their own views. - Note that literature texts are not usually suitable for this assignment. - Text(s) may be of local, national or global interest-or all three-and should be suitable for the ability range of the candidates.
-They may be drawn from a variety of sources, e.g. newspapers, magazine articles, travel writing, text-based websites, and media. - Note that text(s) that are mainly informative or that provide content which has no development/discussion should not be set.
+- Assignment 1 is a piece of directed writing in response to a text or texts chosen by the teacher (or by the candidate, with the teacher's approval). - This assignment is assessed for both writing and reading skills. - Centres are advised to select text(s) of approximately two sides of A4 in total.
+Text(s) may consist of facts, opinions and/or arguments which can be selected, analysed and evaluated by the candidate and can be integrated into their own views. - Note that literature texts are not usually suitable for this assignment. - Text(s) may be of local, national or global interest or all three and should be suitable for the ability range of the candidates.
+They may be drawn from a variety of sources, e.g. newspapers, magazine articles, travel writing, text-based websites and media. - Note that text(s) that are mainly informative or that provide content which has no development/discussion should not be set. - Candidates should be able to give an overview of the argument as a whole and illustrate their understanding by commenting on specific ideas presented by the author of the text.
+This should include an explanation of any ideas of interest and an argument for or against them, as well as examining them for inconsistencies and substituting complementary or opposing views (e.g. recognise and comment on bias). - The assignment may be written in any appropriate form, e.g. an article, a letter, or the words of a speech. - A copy of all texts used for Assignment 1 must be included with the sample of portfolios sent to the external moderator.